'Awkward' And 'Insecure' Get To The Root Of Writer Issa Rae's Humor

 IVAN SHAW: (As Justin) Absolutely.
 Let's stick to questions about the program.

-UNIDENTIFIED CHILD #3: (As character) Is this what you always wanted to do?
+UNIDENTIFIED ACTOR #3: (As character) Is this what you always wanted to do?

-RAE: (As Issa Dee) No, but I got this job after college, and it fit my interest at the time.
+RAE: (As Issa Dee) No. But I got this job after college, and it fit my interests at the time.

 RAE: (As Issa Dee) I don't think that's appropriate.